meetrajesh/only.in/README.md

 8. Import the mysql schema from schema.sql in the git repo into your mysql instance:

+# a) drop the onlyin database if it exists
+mysqladmin -u root -p drop onlyin

-# create the onlyin database
+# b) create the onlyin database
 mysqladmin -u root -p create onlyin

-# import the skeleton tables from the text file
+# c) import the skeleton tables from the text file
 mysql -u root -p onlyin < schema.sql

 9. Edit your mysql connection details inside init.php.
 Do not stage/commit these changes!